 Rachel Pollack is the author of 44 books, including two award-winning novels.

 She has also written a series of books about Tarot cards known around the world, a book of poetry entitled Fortune's Lover, and has translated, with scholar David Vine, Sophocles's Oidipous Tyrannos,("Oedipus Rex") under the title Tyrant Oidipous.

 She designed and drew her own Tarot deck, The Shining Tribe Tarot, and in collaboration with artist Robert Place has created two more decks: The Burning Serpent Oracle, and The Raziel Tarot.
 She has taught and lectured on four continents.

 Rachel lives in New York's Hudson Valley.

-Rachel and Zoe request, for the comfort and safety of all participants, that all attendees send in a copy of their vaccination card prior to attendance.
+We request, for the comfort and safety of all participants, that all attendees send in a copy of their vaccination card prior to attendance.